 Leadpages makes a compelling case for itself in terms of the productivity it offers for conversion-oriented websites.
 Yet when it comes to e-commerce, some alternatives can suit your purposes much better than Leadpages.

-I’ve compared it with some of the most popular and highly used e-commerce platforms so you can understand which ones work the best for you.
+I’ve compared it with some of the most popular website builders so you can understand which ones work the best for you.

 What is Leadpages good for?